Another Perfect Murder

 it would mean I would also go to jail.
 I did not want to go to jail.
 I used to

-console Sujay, but he was sinking.
-I could see it.
+console Sujay, but I could see that he was sinking.

 I decided to protect

 myself.
 I suggested a plan to Sujay.
-He could go underground but it will bring him under suspicion.
+He could go underground, but it will certainly bring him under suspicion.
 A better way would be that he writes a letter to me

 confessing that he had an affair with Suman and in the event of things that happened he

-was going away from his house.
-He would also write that though he was in no away connected to the murder, he would return only when he makes peace
+was going away from his house to seek atonement.
+He would also write that though he was in no away connected to the murder, and he will return only when he makes peace

 with himself.
 He would further write that he was so distressed that he was even contemplating suicide.
-I told him that he had enough money with him to sustain a year,
+I told him that he had enough money in cash with him to sustain a year,

-post which he could contact me by sending a letter.
+post which he could contact me.
+I will then connect with him and he will return home.
 In the meanwhile, I would

 encash the lottery ticket, and we could begin life anew.